Table of Contents

 Following surgery, patients will be placed in a cast for four to six weeks to protect the repaired ligament.
 At that point, gentle motion of the finger will begin.
 Most patients are able to play sports 3 to 4 months after surgery.

 If you would like an appointment / review with our skier’s and gamekeeper’s thumb specialist in Singapore, the best way is to call +65 6664 8135 or click here to book an appointment at the clinic.
-If you would like to speak to one of our clinicians first then please contact firstname.lastname@example.org or SMS/WhatsApp to +65 6664 8135.
+If you would like to speak to one of our clinicians first about e.g. finger injuries physiotherapy, then please contact email@example.com or SMS/WhatsApp to +65 6664 8135.

 Rest assured that the best possible care will be provided for you.